bowo-prasetyo/genetic-programming/README.md

 Uploaded datasets are fully used during GP fitness evaluation and evolution.

-Large datasets are only visually downsampled for canvas rendering performance.
+Large datasets are visually downsampled only for canvas rendering performance.

+Uploaded datasets are now automatically persisted into IndexedDB checkpoints and restored after browser shutdowns without requiring CSV re-uploading.

 ---